SkynetAppDev/skynetappdev.github.io/Add Print functionality to List view buttons.md

 ```
 ####Observation:
-1. The functionality of the buttons on List Views can be altered by changing the
+1.The functionality of the buttons on List Views can be altered by changing the
-appropriate functions in include/ListView/ListViewDisplay.php.
+appropriate functions in include/ListView/ListViewDisplay.php.<br />
-2. There is no need to 'Repair' the Sugar database again.
+2.There is no need to 'Repair' the Sugar database again.
 Just need to refresh the
-pages to reflect the changes.
+pages to reflect the changes.<br />
-3. Here we are adding/altering a core document in Sugar.
+3.Here we are adding/altering a core document in Sugar.
 So, not sure if it is upgrade
-safe.
+safe.<br />
-4. For now, it only prints one record at a time.
+4.For now, it only prints one record at a time.